Where can I download the Nature Quest challenges?

 We are partnering with Muscatatuck and Big Oaks National Wildlife Refuges, Clifty Falls State Park, and others to host the kid-friendly challenge.

-Our groups would normally host wildflower hikes and other guided events this time of year.
-Those events are on hold because of the pandemic – but the conservation groups still want to help people connect to the natural world.
+Our groups would normally be hosting hikes and other guided events for the public.
+Those events are on hold because of the pandemic – but we want to help people connect to the natural world.
 The Nature Quest challenges aim to fill that void: the challenges can be completed on their own by families, all while social distancing – and they help people learn and explore.

 “As the temperatures cool off, the meadows and woods light up with color and life,” said Donna Stanley, Park Ranger at Muscatatuck National Wildlife Refuge.
 “It’s a great time to get outside!”

 The Refuge’s friends group, the Muscatatuck Wildlife Society, is providing the grand prize.
 Kids of all ages who complete all eight Nature Quest challenges can enter to win the grand prize.
-Details coming soon!
+Click here to enter.

 Stanley is helping design Nature Quest.
-A new challenge will be released every other week, for the rest of the year.
+A new challenge will be released every few weeks, through Fall and Winter.
 Each Nature Quest challenge is a one-page handout designed to help families have a little guidance as they explore the natural world.
-Parents can print the challenges for free (or take a screen shot) … the challenges are at the bottom of this page!
+Parents can print the challenges for free (or take a screen shot).

 Each challenge has a set of prompts to complete.
 Kids will look for animal tracks, draw insect wings, listen for frogs, and more.